TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 16.19.4.15 INACTIVE STATUS:

-A. A pharmacist not engaged or ceasing to be engaged in the practice of pharmacy for more than one year shall be issued an inactive status license upon proper application and payment of fees.
+A. A pharmacist not engaged or ceasing to be engaged in the practice of pharmacy for two or more years shall be issued an inactive status license upon proper application and payment of fees.

-B. Pursuant to Section 61-11-13.B, an inactive status pharmacist applying for an active status license, who has not been actively engaged in pharmacy for over one year, may be required to serve an internship training program and submit evidence of continuing education relating to the practice of pharmacy, as required by Section 61-11-6 and Section 61-11-13 and the board regulations.
+B. Pursuant to Section 61-11-13.B, an inactive status pharmacist applying for an active status license, who has not been actively engaged in pharmacy for two or more years, may be required to serve an internship training program and submit evidence of continuing education relating to the practice of pharmacy, as required by Section 61-11-6 and Section 61-11-13 and the board regulations.

 16.19.4.16 RESPONSIBILITIES OF PHARMACIST AND PHARMACIST INTERN: